How Long Do RV Batteries Last?

 For example, if you have a battery rated at 100AH, and your rig is pulling 5 amps consistently, you can expect to get 20 hours out of the battery.
 Since you can only discharge 50% of the battery to keep it safely working, you should get 10 hours of power before recharging.

-Multiple batteries can be wired together in “parallel” to supply more amp hours to the coach.
+Multiple batteries can be wired together in “parallel” to supply more amp hours depending on the power demands of the coach, and they will last for an extended period of time.

 One common change that RVers make is to change from 12v batteries to 6v batteries.
 6v Deep Cycle batteries are made for golf carts.
 These batteries are expected to have many, many discharge cycles and are designed to have a long life and higher amp hours than 12v batteries.
 They are perfectly suited for use in an RV.